joaofavara/greed-is-good/notes.md

 - if has 3 times 2 on dice rool should return 200 points ✅
 - if has 3 times 3 on dice rool should return 300 points ✅
 - if has 3 times 4 on dice rool should return 400 points ✅
+- if has 3 times 5 on dice rool should return 500 points ✅